RohanAltAccount/more-design-md/README.md

 ### NEW Additions
 - [**Scale**](design.md/scale/DESIGN.md) - Data labelling and AI infrastructure platform.
 Responsive and modern with a clean structure.
+- [**Huggingface**](design.md/huggingface/DESIGN.md) - Collaborative hub and hosting service for machine learning and AI.
+Functional and intuitive.

 ### AI & LLM Platforms